badoo/Reaktive/README.md

 * Interoperability with Kotlin Coroutines: conversions between coroutines (including Flow) and Reaktive
 * Interoperability with RxJava2 and RxJava3: conversion of sources between Reaktive and RxJava, ability to reuse RxJava's schedulers

-### Kotlin Native pitfalls
+### Reaktive and the old (strict) Kotlin/Native memory model

-Kotlin Native memory model and concurrency are very special.
+The old (strict) Kotlin Native memory model and concurrency are very special.
 In general shared mutable state between threads is not allowed.
 Since Reaktive supports multithreading in Kotlin Native, please read the following documents before using it:
 * [Concurrency](https://kotlinlang.org/docs/reference/native/concurrency.html#object-transfer-and-freezing)
 * [Immutability](https://kotlinlang.org/docs/reference/native/immutability.html)

 Object detachment is relatively difficult to achieve and is very error-prone when the objects are created from outside and are not fully managed by the library.
 This is why Reaktive prefers frozen state.
 Here are some hints:

 * Any callback (and any captured objects) submitted to a Scheduler will be frozen
 * `subscribeOn` freezes both its upstream source and downstream observer, all the Disposables (upstream's and downstream's) are frozen as well,